0xTranqui/metadata-renderer-starter-kit/README.md

 This is repo is a fork of the [zora-drops-contracts](https://github.com/ourzora/zora-drops-contracts) repo and provides a basic setup for experimenting with writing your own custom metadata renderers.
 This code is NOT AUDITED, use at your own risk

 ## Process
-1. Deploy an Edition with placeholder image data on Zora
+1. Deploy an Edition with placeholder image data on Zora.
+Links to [testnet](https://testnet.zora.co/create) + [mainnet](https://zora.co/create) create flows
-2. Create a simple contract with as little as `function tokenURI(uint256 _tokenId) public view returns (string memory)`
+2. Create a simple renderer contract that follows this [IMetadataRenderer interface](https://github.com/ourzora/zora-drops-contracts/blob/main/src/interfaces/IMetadataRenderer.sol).
+Can inclue as little as `function tokenURI(uint256 _tokenId) public view returns (string memory)` & `function contractURI() public view returns (string memory)`
 3. On the contract that just deployed for your Edition, on Etherscan run the `setMetadataRenderer` write function with values `newRenderer` (your contract address) and `setupRenderer` with value `0x` if you don't need this.

 ## Helpful links